Sustainability

 For all stakeholders: Establishment of a complaint reporting helpline

+The Brother Group joined the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER) in FY2022 and established a helpline (the link to the JaCER's website) where Brother Group suppliers, customers, investors, and all other stakeholders can raise specific concerns about human rights.
 This helpline allows anonymous reporting so that whistleblowers can report without fear of retaliation.
 When a report is received, we promptly investigate the case.
 In case negative impacts on human rights or human right risks are identified, we take necessary corrective action.
 No grievances were reported from FY2022 to FY2023.

-For employees: Establishment of consultation and whistleblowing helpline
+For Officers and employees: Establishment of consultation and whistleblowing helpline (Employee Helpline for Compliance Issues)

 At the Brother Group, Brother Industries, Ltd. (BIL) and group companies within and outside Japan have compliance consultation and whistleblowing helplines to prevent violations, act quickly against them, and take preventive steps against reoccurrences.

 BIL has the internal Employee Helpline for Compliance Issues for employees to consult and report when they discover or suspect compliance violations, have issues which are not resolved even after reporting to and consulting with their workplace supervisors, or when they have issues which cannot be reported to or consulted with workplace supervisors due to inevitable circumstances.
 BIL has also established the internal Employee Helpline for Harassment Issues that is dedicated to harassment behavior—such as sexual and power harassment—in an effort to create workplace environments where employees can work while respecting each other.
-A Quality Compliance Helpline is also in place to prevent compliance and other violations related to quality of products and services of Brother Group, and to improve and rectify any violations.
+A Quality Compliance Helpline is also in place to prevent compliance and other violations related to the quality of products and services of the Brother Group and to respond to and correct any violations.
 In addition, an external helpline for compliance issues has also been established with affiliated lawyers outside the company to allow employees to directly report violations.

 For details of the consultation and whistleblowing helpline, such as number of cases handled, please see the site for "Governance (G)- Compliance and Anti-Corruption- Brother Group Global Policy for Helpline for Compliance Issues".